natobo/EtchASketch/README.md

 # EtchASketch
-Simulation if the old toy with canvas in javascript.
+Simulation of the old toy with the tool "canvas" in javascript. :D This simulation was an exercise of the course https://beginnerjavascript.com/